tinted-theming/base24/styling.md

 `base06` is used as foreground for the matching strings.

 Some menus will filter the selections as the user begins typing.
-`base06`, `base0D` or `base0E` are used as foreground for the matching characters in unselected options, and `base0D` is used as foreground for the matching characters in selected options.
+- Use `base06`, `base0D` or `base0E` as foreground for the matching characters in unselected options.
+- Use `base0D` as foreground for the matching characters in selected options.